Months later the radiologist would see that note, call the surgeon and ask how the patient was doing.

 How I Did It: Doubling New, Incoming Business

 I wish I could tell you this happened quickly.
-I was receiving lots of emails.
-It took months before I finally investigated something that seemed to be repeating.
+I was receiving lots of emails and it took months before I finally investigated something that seemed to be repeating.

 Curious, I ran the query and clicked on our page.
 That's when I saw that the page did not speak to these people.
 Although it contained their search phrase, it provided no helpful information.

 Next, I checked Google analytics to see if there was a pattern and there sure was.
-We were getting lots of these visitors but the bounce rate was 85% - of course - because we had no helpful content for them.
+We were getting lots of these visitors but the bounce rate was 85% because we had no helpful content for them.

 I've heard Matt Cutts say that people use search to find helpful information.
 So I wrote a helpful Ultimate Guide (five pages) that addressed the topic of their search query.

-Two weeks later, there was a honking big orange button on the web page they used to bounce off, offering an Ultimate Guide.
-Thanks to an extraordinary marketer I was working with - Barbara Burlington - a click on the orange button led to an award winning landing page she created - it converted at 30%.
+Two weeks later, there was a big orange button on that web page offering an Ultimate Guide.
+A click on the orange button led to a landing page that converted at 30%.
+Instead of an 85% bounce rate, 30% now clicked the button and filled in the form.

 The button was large and orange, with a font so large you could read it from across the room, and it contained the exact search query people used to find this page.
 People love it when you mirror their language back to them.
 It shows you hear them and are offering what they want.

-A few months later I heard that the monthly leads summary prepared by the Sales Team had a new category - just for leads from this project!
-Suddenly the number of leads had doubled and the sales people were loving them.
+A few months later I heard that the monthly leads summary prepared by the Sales Team had a new category - just for leads from this project.
+Suddenly the total number of quality leads coming into the company doubled and the sales people were loving them.

 All this - just by doing what the radiologist and David Ogilvy had done to be successful: Looking at individual cases, finding a pattern and running with it.